alice0619/dh150.github.io/japanculture.markdown

 (After meals, “It was a great deal of work (preparing the meal).”
 Thus, it can be interpreted in Japanese as “Thank you for the meal.")

 ### Others
-You can check the pronouciations here.
+You can check the pronouciations here (Formal).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/lw88ngiXo58" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This is more practical, real, and fun!
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OwR23DQb7WM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Manners